Language Models for Controllable DNA Sequence Design: Controllable DNA Generation with ChIP-Seq

 \section{Controllable DNA Generation with ChIP-Seq}

-We develop a dataset derived from ChIP-Seq experiments for evaluating controllable DNA generation problems.
+While existing DNA datasets are sufficient to benchmark the DNA generation tasks, they do not capture the variable-length nature of many real biological sequences.
+We therefore curate a variable-length dataset to highlight the adaptability of our framework to more realistic and flexible generation scenarios.
+Therefore, we develop a dataset derived from ChIP-Seq experiments for evaluating controllable DNA generation problems.
 ChIP-Seq experiments aim to identify the binding sites of DNA-associated proteins on the genome, specifically the DNA sequences where proteins physically attach or bind.
 In our setting, we focus on predicting potential binding DNA sequences of variable lengths based on given protein sequences across different cell types.
 This prediction can advocate our understanding of the complex networks of gene regulation and aid in designing DNA sequences with specific functionalities for genetic engineering.

 Our proposed dataset is obtained from a comprehensive collection of ChIP-Seq experiments generated by the ENCODE project~\citep{encode2012integrated}, which identifies specific DNA sequences to which proteins bind.
 We filter the raw data by considering the highest binding scores, length properties and other criteria, and detailed steps are provided in the Appendix~\ref{app_data}.